Azure/communication-ui-library/samples/StaticHtmlComposites/README.md

 ```
 rushx build
 ```
-Then get your own bundle according to the need: dist/chatComposite.js dist/callComposite.js
+Get your own bundle according to the need: dist/chatComposite.js dist/callComposite.js

+Please check index.html for sample code for these 2 composites

 ## Basic app